 Have more questions about the MCP server?

 Read the full MCP documentationConnect your AI coding tool to Hooklistener in under a minute.
-15 tools for endpoints, actions, requests, uptime, and storage — all from the terminal.
+46 tools for endpoints, automations, schedules, requests, email testing, uptime, and storage — all from the terminal.

 Free tier available • No credit card required • Setup in under a minute • Read the docs